qriously/location-exercise/README.md

 ## Other Useful Information

-- Your solution should extend the the `CountryResolver` class.
+- Your solution should extend the the `CountyResolver` class.
 - We have included a `BasicCountyResolver` as an example.
 - The project should compile using maven (i.e. `mvn clean install`).
 - Feel free to use external libraries so long as your solution cleanly runs using maven.